Keys to helping your business prepare for the new year

 I held an initial “all-hands” meeting to lay out the plan in our auditorium – mandatory for every employee of the organization.
 I personally held quarterly updates while others conducted more frequent reviews at lower levels.
 We used the plan to communicate with other key leaders throughout the Army (stakeholders) as well as to guide important decisions and daily work.

 This plan played a monumental role in our collective success at the fort, reinforcing how valuable a good plan, well executed can be.

 WHEN PLANS ARE put in writing, people take them seriously – they become “real.”
 Employee respect for and confidence in the leadership grows.
 The plan helps clarify their own performance expectations.
 When implemented, employees become galvanized in their collective focus on what is most important for the organization.
 Engagement increases as they feel more part of the team knowing how their individual performance contributes to the overall mission.

 Think about what you can achieve for your business with a focused, well-crafted and effective plan for the future!
-CEO/owners – do not let this task go undone for 2017!
-I just completed my own business plan for my consulting business.
+CEO/owners – do not let this task go undone for the upcoming year!
 Make this year one of your best and then celebrate your success!

 I wish you the best in your leadership journey!